 |Or this one with neck up (appreciate your thoughts)|

 While photographing the Heron a group of 3 Common Redpoll flew over calling.
 They headed off through the estate rather than settling unfortunately.
 I also managed a few images of the local mallard at this point.

 From here I continued around the lake, briefly stopping on the almost island that is a hangout for fishermen (fortunately there were none here today) where I had some lovely close views of a Grey Wagtail (although she didn’t let me photograph her, but flew off across the lake towards the weir where I had seen her last week and a Great crested grebe (see first photo, would have been great had there been a mist!), as well as some of the local Coots.

 |Great Crested Grebe|

 I encountered another or possibly the same Grey Wagtail (in flight) along the river just beyond the A5 crossing, but sadly little else of note as the heavens opened and I started to get wet.
-I don't mind the rain but my back is not in good shape and lugging the hefty photographic gear for 2 hours was about all I could manage so I headed home, happy with my Heron photos but aggrieved I had believed the weather forecast and hoped for mist.
+I don’t mind the rain but my back is not in good shape; and lugging the hefty photographic gear for 2 hours was about all I could manage.
+So I headed home, happy with my Heron photos but aggrieved I had believed the weather forecast and been Wishing for Mist.